quang-m-nguyen/monster-survival-game/README.md

 - **1, 2, 3, 4**: Select upgrade option when available
 - **Mouse**: Click on upgrade icons to apply upgrades
 - **R**: Restart the game when game over

+### Mobile Controls
+- **Tap and Hold**: Tap anywhere on the screen to move the player toward that location
+- **Auto-fire**: Automatically shoots in the direction of movement
+- **Tap Upgrade Icons**: Tap on upgrade icons to apply upgrades
+- **Tap Screen**: Tap the screen when game over to restart

+## Mobile Optimization

+The game automatically detects mobile devices and enables:
+- Touch controls for intuitive movement
+- Zoomed-out camera view to see more of the game world
+- Properly scaled UI elements for different screen sizes
+- Visual target indicator showing where the player is moving to
+- Responsive upgrade panel that adapts to screen size

 ## Level Progression